Skip to content ↓

 • Your child needs to bring in a labelled water bottle every day.

 • Children need to read every day.
 This could include an adult reading to them and also the child reading to the adult.
 We expect to see three comments a week in the child's reading record book.
 Comments can include how many pages they have read, what they are enjoying about the story, predictions etc. Parents need to check and sign the record book at least once a week.
-Reading records will be collected every Monday.
+Reading records will be collected every Wednesday and returned on Thursday.
+There will be a task in the reading records to complete each week.

 • We are a Healthy School.
 Please do not put sweets or chocolate bars in your child’s packed lunch.
 Please do not send in sweets or other treats when it is your child’s birthday.
 If you want to celebrate your child’s birthday with their classmates, you could buy the class a book, send in a healthy snack such as boxes of raisins or buy stationery such as a pencil, but due to the impact on the environment, we ask you not to send in plastic toys.